mickelson/attract/Readme.md

 **SOUND:** To play sounds in your setup, place the sound file in the "sounds" subdirectory of your Attract-Mode config directory.
-The sound file can then be selected from the "Sound" menu when in configuration mode and mapped to an input or event.
+The sound file can then be selected from the "Sound" menu when in configuration mode and mapped to an action or event.

 **ARTWORK:** Attract-Mode supports PNG, JPEG, GIF, BMP and TGA image formats.
 When deciding what image file to use for a particular artwork type